Stratio/stratio-connector-elasticsearch/_doc/First Steps.md

   >  INSERT INTO highschool.students(id, name,age,enrolled) VALUES (10, 'Betty',19,true);
 ```

-For each row the output must be.
+For each row the output must be:

 ```
 STORED successfully
 ```
 ## Select ###
-Now we go to execute a series of queries and we show the expected result.
+Now we execute a set of queries and we will show the expected results.

 ### Select All ###